-I ordered the kit initially without the pre-rotation drive.
 I added the extra nose wheel in an

 attempt to stop it nosing over on the grass, but the high thrust line